Libera-Chat/libera-chat.github.io/content/_guides/bots.md

 affected users, allows deep searching of mode changes, reviewing active modes, editing duration of mode changes, and marking and annotation of them.

-When requesting litharge for your channel, simply `/invite litharge #yourchannel` You must be identified to services, your channel must be registere and litharge must have +o on the access list `/msg ChanServ flags #example litharge +o`.
+When requesting litharge for your channel, simply `/invite litharge #yourchannel`:

+- you must be identified to services
+- your channel must be registered and
+- litharge must have +o on the access list `/msg ChanServ flags #example litharge +o`.

-- Do you have an -ops channel or a channel where the bot should announce bans/quiets changes?
+- do you have an -ops channel or a channel where the bot should announce bans/quiets changes?
-- Do you want the bans/quiets to be removed after a given period if no duration given by the operator?
+- do you want the bans/quiets to be removed after a given period if no duration given by the operator?

 If yes answered: contact us in #libera-bots